Talk of the Town - October 2020

 Waveland's Halloween Bash

 Finally, no listing of the area’s Halloween festivities would be complete without including Waveland’s Halloween Bash.
-The event will be held 5-7 pm Saturday, October 31 on Coleman Avenue and will include “tricks, treats, a haunted house and many other surprises,” said Jeremy Burke, Waveland city alderman.
+The event will be held 4-6 pm (please note time change) Saturday, October 31 on Coleman Avenue and will include “tricks, treats, a haunted house and many other surprises,” said Jeremy Burke, Waveland city alderman.
 Young and old alike are encouraged to wear costumes (nothing too scary; this is for the kids) and of course, wear a mask for safety.
 See this month’s What’s Up Waveland column for more information.

 Postponed: Cedar Rest Cemetery Tour